Pennsylvania Trolley Museum

 Pittsburgh Railways ran a large fleet of trolleys mostly in Allegheny County.
 Its Interurban Division trolleys linked Pittsburgh with Washington County, making stops in Washington, Monongahela, Donora and Charleroi.
 They were equipped with special features for use on the interurban lines.
 The Washington line was cut back to Allegheny County borders in 1953.

-The museum was closed during the peak of the coronavirus pandemic of 2020.
+The museum was closed during the peak of the coronavirus pandemic.
 It reopened at 50% of capacity.
 Fewer people were allowed on the trolley ride.
 There were new hours.
 Thursdays were reserved for high-risk people.
 Masks were required.
 Signage was displayed to help enforce social distancing.
 New cleaning materials and procedures were in place.